0xBollo/Tutorials/PHP/Cheat Sheets/OOP/01 - Classes.md

 Classes in PHP are defined with the `class` keyword.
 In contrast to JavaScript, PHP classes are not functions under the hood, but real object-oriented constructs.
 A class can contain the following:
 - Instance properties
 - Static properties
-- Constants (are automatically static)
+- Compile-time constants (are automatically static)
 - Magic Functions (e.g. the `__construct()` function)
 - Instance methods
 - Static methods